mallond/mallond.github.com/_posts/2015-02-26-elixir-mix.md

 3. Google Compute

 ### Inventory of Parts
-1.**Erlang** Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
+1. **Erlang** Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
-2.**Elixir** Elixir is a dynamic, functional language designed for building scalable and maintainable applications.
+2. **Elixir** Elixir is a dynamic, functional language designed for building scalable and maintainable applications.
-3.**Cowboy** Cowboy is a small, fast and modular HTTP server written in Erlang.
+3. **Cowboy** Cowboy is a small, fast and modular HTTP server written in Erlang.
-4.**Cowlib** Cowlib is a support library for manipulating Web protocols.
+4. **Cowlib** Cowlib is a support library for manipulating Web protocols.
-5.**Phoenix** Elixir Web Framework targeting full-featured, fault tolerant applications with realtime functionality 6.**Plug** A specification for composable modules in between web applications Connection adapters for different web servers in the Erlang VM
+5. **Phoenix** Elixir Web Framework targeting full-featured, fault tolerant applications with realtime functionality
+6. **Plug** A specification for composable modules in between web applications Connection adapters for different web servers in the Erlang VM
-7.**Poison** Poison is a new JSON library for Elixir focusing on wicked-fast 8.**Ranch** Ranch is a socket acceptor pool for TCP protocols.
+7. **Poison** Poison is a new JSON library for Elixir focusing on wicked-fast
+8. **Ranch** Ranch is a socket acceptor pool for TCP protocols.